-- 1. If you are configuring a modem to the single modem port on a Series 800 multi-function card, you need to ensure that the modem port is not locked. - Execute a control-B on the console to get into command mode.
-This will give you a CM> prompt. - b.
-Execute a ur command to unlock the remote access port. - c.
-Execute a dr command to disable the remote access port. - d.
-Execute a co command to return to the console mode. - 2.
-Execute the ioscan -C tty -fn command to identify again the card instance, hardware path, and port number for the modem port. - 3.
+- Step 1.
+If you are configuring a modem to the single modem port on a Series 800 multi-function card, you need to ensure that the modem port is not locked. - Step 1.
+Execute a control-B on the console to get into command mode.
+This will give you a CM> prompt. - Step 2.
+Execute a ur command to unlock the remote access port. - Step 3.
+Execute a dr command to disable the remote access port. - Step 4.
+Execute a co command to return to the console mode. - Step 5.
+Execute the ioscan -C tty -fn command to identify again the card instance, hardware path, and port number for the modem port. - Step 6.
 Create device special files for the modem based on the card instance (or hardware path) and port number.
 You can use SAM to create the device special files (recommended) or use mksf.
 Modem device files have the following format: